backdrop-contrib/samlauth/README.md

 This ever expanding section of advanced configuration won't be discussed here in detail; hopefully the setting descriptions give a clue.
 Just some hints:

-- Turn strictness / signing / validation settings off only temporarily for ###
-  testing / if absolutely needed.
+- Turn strictness / signing / validation settings off only temporarily for testing / if absolutely needed.
-- The "NameID" related settings can likely be turned off, as long as the Drupal module has no support for NameID / if the IdP is using a SAML attribute to supply the Unique ID value.
-(I didn't want to turn them off by default until some further module work was done, though.)

 ### Debugging options